This is a member only feature. You are required to log in through your member account to access the forum.

 You may need to clear your browsing history and refresh your web browser.
-Click login and you will see “Please specify a logon type”.
-Be sure that you see “Individual” as the selection from the drop-down menu.
 Check with the membership staff to make sure you have the correct login information.

 Is online education available?

-There are 30+ recorded webinars addressing color evaluation & lighting, methods of coloration, finishing, testing and other topics. available for members.
-In addition, AATCC and the TexEd department of the College of Textiles at North Carolina State University offer online instruction on your schedule.
-Textile Fundamentals provides in-depth study from fiber to finishing.
-Participants view processing operations and techniques via 3-D animation and video clips.
-Choose one module, or the complete series.
-AATCC members receive a discount on online education offerings.
+For basic textile training, AATCC and the TexEd department of the College of Textiles at North Carolina State University offer online instruction on demand.
+Textile Fundamentalsprovides in-depth study from fiber to finishing.
+Participants view processing operations and techniques via 3D animation and videos.
+Choose one module or the complete series.

 Does AATCC conduct commercial textile testing?